ReproNim/reproflow-data-sync/README.md

 makes it relatively trivial to align those if automatically captured.

-Videos are trickier and hence we want to automate collection of "callibration" data samples while performing regular MRI QA.
+Videos are trickier and hence we want to automate collection of "calibration" data samples while performing regular MRI QA.

 See https://github.com/ReproNim/reprostim/issues/13 for more diagrams and information.